gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/README.md

 ## Contents

-[docs- Case Study - Broadcast Radio Management using OpenNMS and Kuwaiba ](./docs)  More detailed documentation on the project.
+[docs](./docs) Case Study - Broadcast Radio Management using OpenNMS and Kuwaiba contains detailed documentation on the project.

-[kuwaiba-docker-compose-radio](./kuwaiba-docker-compose-radio) docker compose project for running examples.
+[kuwaiba-docker-compose-radio](./kuwaiba-docker-compose-radio) contains a docker compose project for running examples.

-[report-scripts](./report-scripts) Kuwaiba script used in project.
+[report-scripts](./report-scripts) Kuwaiba report scripts used in project.

+[radio-mibs](./radio-mibs) Radio Manufacturer MIB files, snmpsim simulator files and OpenNMS compiled MIBs for each device.
+(THese are also copied into the OpenNMS horizon configuration in the docker compose project)